openvinotoolkit/training_extensions/tensorflow_toolkit/lpr/README.md

 ### Export to OpenVINO™

-To run the model via OpenVINO™ , freeze the TensorFlow graph and then convert it to the OpenVINO™  Intermediate Representation (IR) using the Model Optimizer:
+To run the model via OpenVINO™, freeze the TensorFlow graph and then convert it to the OpenVINO™ Intermediate Representation (IR) using the Model Optimizer:

 ```Bash
 python3 tools/export.py --data_type FP32 --output_dir model/export chinese_lp/config.py